-- Insurance: The blockchain technology is transforming insurance-related processes by speeding up the verification and validation of data.
+Insurance: The distributed ledger technology is transforming insurance-related processes by speeding up the verification and validation of data.

-- Healthcare: Blockchain technology provides a faster solution for tracking and authenticating medical shipments / drugs across the supply chain.
+Healthcare: Blockchain in healthcare provides a faster solution for tracking and authenticating medical shipments / drugs across the supply chain.
 In addition, clinical trial data can be shared securely over blockchain-enabled platforms / portals.

-- Cybersecurity: The complex structure of a blockchain network is instrumental in protecting stored data from hackers, thereby, eliminating any possibility of security of such information being compromised.
+Cybersecurity: The complex structure of a distributed ledger technology network is instrumental in protecting stored data from hackers, thereby, eliminating any possibility of security of such information being compromised.

-- Pharmaceutical: Using blockchain, every action of the supply chain for pharmaceutical products can be tracked, assisting to prevent counterfeiting and enabling manufacturers to locate a recalled product in seconds.
+Pharmaceutical: Using distributed ledger technology, every action of the supply chain for pharmaceutical products can be tracked, assisting to prevent counterfeiting and enabling manufacturers to locate a recalled product in seconds.

 Advantages and Limitations of Blockchain

-Despite the growing interest of stakeholders across various applications of blockchain, it is associated with several challenges, including scalability issues, lack of security and cyber-attacks.
+Despite the growing interest of stakeholders across various applications of distributed ledger technology, it is associated with several challenges, including scalability issues, lack of security and cyber-attacks.
 In order to deal with the aforementioned challenges, organizations have established transparency and privacy to conceal sensitive patient data while allowing access, only when required.